Last updated on February 26th, 2023 at 01:24 am

 This is not easy.

-Like tonight, I really wanted to tell the story of how my son finally made a major football play that change the course of a big game, thus furthering his dream, except, how does this story relate my dream of having a top blog?
+Like tonight, I really wanted to tell the story of how my son finally made a major football play that change the course of a big game, thus furthering his dream, except, how does this story relate to my dream of having a top blog?

 And sometimes writing about kids can turn readers off.
 So I have to stop myself and ask, “Will my readers want to hear this from me?”